 VII.
 Some points to bear in mind when traveling to Mai Chau

-- When visiting Thai people’s house, you have to ask for permission before entering their home.
+- When visiting the Thai people’s houses, you have to ask for permission before entering their homes.
 If your permission is accepted, please pay attention to Thai ancestors’ altars to avoid turning their backs or feet into their altars.

 - Bring comfortable clothes along.